Volunteer: an enriching, rewarding and fun way to make a real difference

-Twenty10 incorporating GLCS NSW usually runs two recruitment intakes per year, depending on program need.
+Twenty10 incorporating GLCS NSW usually runs one recruitment intake per year in the second half of the year.
 Attendance forms part of our application process but is obligation free.

 If you are interested in attending, fill out our application form and we will add you to our interest list to let you know when our next info sessions are happening.

 What if I can’t attend the Information Session (or Intake Training)?